 This page reports on carbon taxes that have been enacted or proposed around the world.

-We start this page with British Columbia (“BC”) because its carbon tax qualifies as the most significant carbon tax in the Western Hemisphere by far.
-It is also extremely straightforward and transparent in both administration and revenue treatment.
+We start this page with British Columbia (“BC”), Canada’s third largest province (2011 population of 4.4 million), because its carbon tax qualifies as the most significant carbon tax in the Western Hemisphere by far.
+The tax is also extremely straightforward and transparent in both administration and revenue treatment.

-The tax was inaugurated on July 1, 2008 at a rate of $10 (Canadian) per metric ton of carbon dioxide, and rose by $5/tonne annually to reach $30 per tonne of CO2 in July 2012.
-(The Canadian and American dollar are roughly at parity; all dollar figures in this section are Canadian; a metric ton, or tonne, equals roughly 1.1 American or “short” tons, making a “per-tonne” charge roughly 10% less impactful than the same per-ton charge.)
-The carbon tax revenues are being returned to taxpayers through personal income and business income tax cuts, as promised by Carole Taylor, who as BC finance minister spearheaded the push for the tax in the first half of 2008.
+BC inaugurated its carbon tax on July 1, 2008 at a rate of $10 (Canadian) per metric ton of carbon dioxide.
+The tax was incremented by $5/tonne annually and reached its current level of $30 per tonne of CO2 in July 2012.
+At the U.S.-Canadian dollar exchange rate (1.00/0.93) in July 2014, and converting from metric to short tons, the B.C. tax now equates to around $25 (U.S.) per ton of CO2.
+The carbon tax revenues are being returned to taxpayers through personal income and business income tax cuts, fulfilling the 2008 promise of revenue-neutrality by Carole Taylor, who as BC finance minister shepherded the tax to implementation.

-In announcing the BC carbon tax in February 2008.
-Taylor estimated that it would equate to an additional 2.4 cents on a litre of gasoline, or 9.1 cents Canadian per gallon — triple the level of the Quebec carbon tax discussed below.
-As of 2012, when the BC tax ramped up to $30/tonne, the tax equated to 7.24 cents per litre of gasoline and 8.29 cents per litre of diesel, making it roughly eight times as large as Quebec’s tax.
+In unveiling the tax in February 2008.
+Taylor estimated that it would equate to an additional 2.4 cents on a liter of gasoline, or 9.1 cents Canadian per gallon — triple the level of the Quebec carbon tax discussed below.
+As of 2012, when the BC tax ramped up to $30/tonne, it equated to 7.24 cents per liter of gasoline and 8.29 cents per liter of diesel, making it roughly eight times as large as Quebec’s carbon tax.

 The Feb.
 2008 BC Budget and Fiscal Plan spelled out the rationale, impacts and mechanics of the tax, including the revenue return provisions.
-(See the first 40 pages.)
-These materials are essential reading for any carbon tax advocate seeking to master not only the details of carbon taxing but communication tools for making a carbon tax palatable to the public.
+The first 40 pages in particular make essential reading for any carbon tax advocate seeking to master not only the details of carbon taxing but communication tools for making a carbon tax palatable to the public.
 We also recommend Alan Durning’s March 13, 2008 Grist post, which usefully parsed the four principles embodied in BC’s carbon tax: revenue neutrality, phased implementation, protection for families, and broad coverage.

-In May 2009, British Columbia voters elected Liberal Party Premier Gordon Campbell, under whose aegis the province’s carbon tax was proposed, devised and instituted, to a third four-year term.
+In May 2009, British Columbia voters re-elected Liberal Party Premier Gordon Campbell, under whose aegis the province’s carbon tax was proposed, devised and instituted, to a third four-year term.
 Our post, BC Voters Stand By Carbon Tax, reported on the election’s significance for carbon tax campaigners.
-See also Macleans’ detailed take, Did Gordon Campbell Win Because of His Carbon Tax?
+See also Macleans magazine’s detailed take, Did Gordon Campbell Win Because of His Carbon Tax?

-In the same vein, the Vancouver Sun reported on Nov.
-28, 2009 that the opposition New Democratic Party was still reeling from its strident opposition to the BC carbon tax during the May provincial election:
+In the same vein, the Vancouver Sun reported in November 2009 on the cost to the opposition New Democratic Party of its strident opposition to the BC carbon tax during the May provincial election:

 Many party activists believe the NDP’s fierce attack on the B.C.
 Liberals’ carbon tax during the last election overwhelmed the party’s own environmental platform.